-I have been at Westminster College since 2002 and currently serve as an Associate Professor of Chemistry and the Director of undergraduate Research.
+I have been at Westminster College since 2002 and currently serve as Professor of Chemistry and Chair of the Division of Biological, Chemical, and Environmental Sciences.

 I earned my B.S. and Ph.D. in Chemistry (Inorganic) from the University of Tennessee, Knoxville.